 One of the primary mistakes among influencer marketers is chasing after personalities with a large following and nothing else.
 As noted above, a large reach is a good place to start.
 But again, it’s not the only point to consider.

 You must make sure that the person’s audience matches your brand.
 For example, a swimsuit model with 100,000 followers could be the perfect target if you are selling women’s apparel.
 But would this person be able to do anything for your software business?
-Probably not.
+Probably not (or, rather, hopefully not!).
 This influencer’s audience is not interested in software.